waqasbhatti/lcc-server/README.md

 '3.27.2'
 ```

 You can then run the LCC-Server using this virtualenv.
-You can use am
+You can use an
 `Environment` directive in the systemd service files to add in the
 `LD_LIBRARY_PATH` override before launching the server.